Kiritimati: History

 Kiritimati was occupied by the Allies in World War II with the U.S. in control of the island garrison.
 (Note: The first contingent of Americans was a company from the 102nd Infantry Regiment, a National Guard unit from New Haven, Connecticut.)
 The atoll was important to hold, since Japanese occupation would allow interdiction of the Hawaii-to-Australia supply route.
 For the first few months there were next to no recreational facilities on the island, and the men amused themselves by shooting sharks in the lagoon.
-The island's first airstrip was constructed at this time to supply the Air Force weather station and communications center.
+The island's first airstrip was constructed at this time to supply the Air Force weather station and communications centre.
 The airstrip also provided rest and refuelling facilities for planes travelling between Hawaii and the South Pacific.
 The 1947 census listed only 47 inhabitants on the island.
 The U.S. Guano Islands Act claim was formally ceded by the Treaty of Tarawa between the U.S. and Kiribati.
 The treaty was signed in 1979 and ratified in 1983.